webis-de/peoples20-news-edtorials-analysis-depending-on-ideology-and-personality/README.md

 ### Dependency
 Python version: 3.6.
-the *codes* folder contain the experiments for each reader profile.
+the *code* folder contain the experiments for each reader profile.